Pilloo Pochkhanawala: Inspiration from Indian art

 Pochkhanawala's visit to temple sites around the country piqued her interest in the art and history of Indian sculpture.
 She admired the fluidity and liveliness of these sculptures, which had a profound impact on her creations.

 Post independence, Ramkinkar Baij (at Santiniketan) and Shanko Chowdhury (at Baroda) took over the responsibility to propagated the new approach to making sculptures.
 Pochkhanawala, along with Adi Davierwala in Bombay, worked on sculptures that showcased their beliefs and expressed their experience of living in changing India of the 20th century.
 Both of them explored the industrial developments in their surroundings and evolved new methods of fabrication in their works, like welding.
 Their choice of material became an important part of the subjects they depicted and the sculptural forms developed by them belonged to a wider global trend.

 Style

 Largely experimental in her approach, Pochkhanawala's oeuvre includes a range of materials and approaches from wood, cement, metal, mesh and transparent sheets, eventually turning to "found" and scrap metal, welding and casting them to make her signature forms.
 Her early works displayed a marked influence of Henry Moore, which mainly featured figures of seated women in wood.
 In the 1970s, her sculptures represented rockscapes on sea beaches.
 The industrial steel scrap was assembled with natural forms of stone which juxtaposed solid forms with fluid shapes.

-Pochkhanawala was fascinated with the intimate boundaries of space which she could use through the time she existed in.
-Her arrangement of motifs, the use of negative space around them and the occasional violent distortions within the abstract mode she worked with, render her sculptures with powerful dynamism even today.